devgateway/tz-health-dashboard/dashboard-ui/README.md

 While Jest provides browser globals such as `window` thanks to [jsdom](https://github.com/tmpvar/jsdom), they are only approximations of the real browser behavior.
 Jest is intended to be used for unit tests of your logic and your components rather than the DOM quirks.

-We recommend that you use a separate tool for browser end-to-end tests if you need them.
+We recommend that you use a separate tool for browser endDate-to-endDate tests if you need them.
 They are beyond the scope of Create React App.

 ### Filename Conventions